bouncestorage/swiftproxy/README.md

 jclouds.region=us-west-2
 ```

-SwiftProxy forwards authentication to the underlining object store,
+SwiftProxy forwards authentication to the underlying object store,
 with the above configuration you can access Amazon S3 with:

 ```